 CIT has been consistently increasing FTE while decreasing cost per FTE.
 It has an intense focus on curriculum redesign and realignment that has resulted in the suspension of the low-enrollment CUS program with discussions to serve that community need instead through pathway certificates and the Computer Network degree.
 It has shifted programming training toward the new Computer Simulation and Game Programming Development AAS which more naturally leads to a 4-yr pathway for programming students in recognition of the market demand in that area.
+Health Informatics is quickly emerging as a flagship program for CIT.
 The Network program remains strong, and has been supplemented with the highly successful Network Security pathway certificate.